 Steve holds an M.B.A. from Stanford Graduate School of Business and a B.A. from Harvard College.

-Dino Di Palma has been Chief Executive Officer of Benu Networks, Inc. since October 2014.
-He was formerly the Chief Operating Officer at Acme Packet, after serving as Senior Vice President of Worldwide Sales and Business Development, and as Vice President of Sales and Business Development prior to that.
-Prior to Acme Packet Dino was the Vice President of International Business Development of SEMA/Priority Call, where he spent six years in systems engineering, sales, and business development.
+Dino Di Palma is an accomplished leader of international sales expansion and global business development.
+He most recently served as the President of Strategic Partners and Global Accounts at Avaya, and as the Chief Revenue Officer of Broadsoft.
+He was the Chief Executive Officer of Benu Networks, Inc. from 2014 to 2016.
+Prior to that he was the Chief Operating Officer at Acme Packet, after serving as Senior Vice President of Worldwide Sales and Business Development, and as Vice President of Sales and Business Development.
 He holds a BA degree in Economics and Political Science and an MBA from McGill University and an MA degree in Public Policy and Public Administration from Concordia University.

 Jim Herrnstein has a PhD in astrophysics from Harvard University and currently is a partner at Renaissance Technologies, and the Chairman of Pivot, whose mission - based on a fundamental belief in the worth of all people and a moral responsibility to address the needs of the destitute - is to create a model system of universal access to quality health care for Madagascar via comprehensive health system strengthening in a region near Ranomafana National Park.